SHASHWAT13244/codsoft-simple-calculator/README.md

 Acknowledgements
 I would like to extend my heartfelt thanks to the following individuals and organizations:

-Codsoft Team: For providing me with the opportunity to intern and gain valuable hands-on experience in software development.
+Codsoft Team: For providing me with the opportunity to intern and gain valuable hands-on experience in WEB development.
 Your guidance and support have been instrumental in my learning journey.

 Online Communities: A special mention to the countless online forums and programming communities that offer support and share knowledge, including Stack Overflow, GitHub, and various coding blogs.